-Here on the Helford estuary in Cornwall, spiced rum is as synonymous with Cornish autumns as afternoon walks, muddy wellies by the door and lighting the fire as the nights draw in.
-We pay a lot of care and attention to ensuring our spiced rum is something really special, which is why the World Rum Awards 2020 declared Rosemullion Spiced Rum a World Rum Awards 2020 Style Winner.
+Here on the Helford estuary in Cornwall, spiced rum is as synonymous with Cornish autumns.
+As afternoon walks, muddy wellies by the door and lighting the fire as the nights draw in.
+We pay a lot of care and attention to ensuring our spiced rum is something really special.
+This is why the World Rum Awards 2020 declared Rosemullion Spiced Rum a World Rum Awards 2020 Style Winner.
 They said:

 “Nose of heavy citrus zest and oils, cloves, ginger and subtle spice.
 Complex start on the palate, with the orange chocolate finish dominant.
 Warming, spicy, interesting, and balanced.”

 Recently we were asked by a friend what exactly is in spiced rum?
 So we thought we’d write this month’s blog to explain.
 Because in our experience the more our customers know about the small-batch products we make.
 The more they can enjoy them when they drink Rosemullion Distillery products.

 When sugar cane is turned into white sugar of the one main waste-streams from the process is molasses – and as molasses contains enough sugar to attract yeast it can be fermented and distilled into rum, which is then aged in oak barrels.
 It is only after the aging process that you add the spice.
 (N.B: Rum should only be made from waste by-products from sugar production…. molasses or cane syrup).